dom-the-dev/udacity-my-store/README.md

 # UdacityMyStore
 Third project of udacity fullstack javascript developer Nanodegree.
 Build a storefront with Angular.

+This application builds the frontend of a e-commerce store.
+It fetches data via http get request from a file.
+Displays the data as a list of products on the homepage.
+The user can add products directly to the cart oder from the product detail page.
+On the cart page users can provide payment credentials via a form.
+On submit the inputs will be validated and the user is redirected to a order confirmation page.

 ## Getting started
 1. clone this repository `git clone git@github.com:dom-the-dev/udacity-my-store.git`